luigiajah/mcp-stocks/README.md

 ## Integration with Cursor

-1. In Cursor, go to Settings > Features > MCP
+1. In Cursor, go to Settings > MCP
 2. Click "+ Add New MCP Server"
 3. Fill in the form:
    - Name: "yfinance-trader" (or any name you prefer)
-   - Type: "stdio"
    - Command: `python3 /path/to/your/yfinance-trader/main.py`

 Example command: